-Acquisition of Lithobid Product Rights
+Acquisition of Product Rights

-In July 2014, we entered into an agreement to purchase (the "Lithobid Purchase Agreement") the product rights to Lithobid from Noven Therapeutics, LLC ("Noven") for \$11.0 million in cash at closing, and \$1.0 million in cash if certain approvals are received from the FDA on or before June 30, 2015.
-This \$1.0 million contingent payment was paid in January 2015 and is included in accounts payable at December 31, 2014 in the consolidated balance sheet.
-Pursuant to the terms of the Lithobid Purchase Agreement, we acquired the intellectual property rights and NDA associated with Lithobid, as well as a small amount of raw material inventory.
-The \$12.0 million product rights intangible asset is being amortized over its estimated useful life of 10 years.
+In August 2014, we entered into an agreement to purchase (the "Vancocin Purchase Agreement") the product rights to Vancocin from Shire ViroPharma Incorporated ("Shire") for \$11.0 million in cash.
+Pursuant to the terms of the Vancocin Purchase Agreement, we acquired the U.S. intellectual property rights and NDA associated with Vancocin, two related ANDAs, and certain equipment and inventory.
+The \$10.5 million product rights intangible asset is being amortized over its estimated useful life of 10 years.